Two waves

 Time has cycled around to this blog's second birthday.
 For those who haven't followed its entire life (or who -- as I have -- have just forgotten things), I offer a sample of posts here to date:

-On Don Carlo[s](More reviews can be found in the seasonal compilations to the right.)
+On Don Carlo[s]

 Review -- Julie Taymor's Magic Flute (revived later this month in English)